 *may work on other types of servers, but you’ll have to figure that out for yourself.

-To learn more about Tweet Nest or get detailed instructions on how to install and customize your own Twitter archive, check out the official Tweet Nest site.
+To learn more about Tweet Nest or get detailed instructions on how to install and customize your own Twitter archive, check out the official website.

 If you have design skills, you can customize Tweet Nest and create a different style/layout for your Twitter archive.
 If you have programming skills, you can create extensions (Tweet Nest has rudimentary support for extensions) that will enable Tweet Nest to do other cool stuff.

 What do you think of Tweet Nest?
-Anyone tried or are using Tweet Nest?
-What other program or online service do you use to create your own Twitter archive/backup?
+Anyone tried or are using it right now?
+What other programs or online service do you use to create your own Twitter archive/backup?
 Please share your thoughts by leaving a comment below.